learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.18.
-Write a function called deepClone which takes an object and creates a object copy of it?
+## Q. Write a function called deepClone which takes an object and creates a object copy of it?

 **Modern approach — using `structuredClone()` (ES2022):**